maticnetwork/zkevm-docs/docs/guides/verify-smart-contract.md

 </details>

-9. Once you psate the contents of the newly created `.sol` file to the *Enter the Solodity Contract* field, the **Verify & Publish** button will be active.
+8. Once you paste the contents of the newly created `.sol` file to the *Enter the Solidity Contract* field, the **Verify & Publish** button will be active.

-10. Click on **Verify & Publish** to verify your deployed smart contract.
+9. Click on **Verify & Publish** to verify your deployed smart contract.

 ## Verify Using Remix